 - Moisturize Nightly with HydraLipid Moisturizer.

 Again, you will likely go through what I like to call the “purging phase” for the first couple of weeks of use.
 During this period it is normal to see some shedding of dead skin, redness or irritation, and surfacing of white/blackheads.
 This is a good thing!
 You are seeing the effects of the cream working!
 This is the skin shedding off that old, dead skin and bringing all of that “junk” up and out of the skin.
 After you have been using the product for a few weeks you will no longer see these effects, and you will then be able to use it more frequently with less side effects.

 I would love for you to read my recent blog on skin purging as I believe it will answer all of your questions and put your mind at ease!
 ADJUSTING TO MEDICAL GRADE SKIN CARE – TIPS FOR EXPERIENCING SKIN PURGING

 Using Retinol with Other Exfoliants?

 If you’ve been using retinol for a while, it might be time to “boost” your skin plan.
 I recommend that you start with one exfoliating pad at a time, and as your skin acclimates, we can add the next exfoliation pad to address your concerns.

-Koji pads pair great with retinol.
-Koji will focus on evening skin tone, while retinol focuses on texture, pores, fine lines and wrinkles.
+Koji-C pads pair great with retinol.
+Koji-C will focus on evening skin tone, while retinol focuses on texture, pores, fine lines and wrinkles.
 Alternating the two is an excellent approach.

-GlowBright Pads are another alternative.
-GlowBright can be alternated or even layered with retinol pads to boost the effects.
+Lumify Pads are another alternative.
+Lumify can be alternated or even layered with retinol to boost the effects.
 These pads will work on texture and pigment.